SamuelCavalcantiCosta/SamuelCavalcantiCosta/README.md

 ## Hello humans! 👋🧿 I come in peace!

+# ABOUT
+🧿Graduated in Systems Analysis and Development, postgraduate in Information Security and IT Governance, currently studying for a bachelor's degree in administration and working in the call center sector.
+[LINKDIN](https://www.linkedin.com/in/samuelcavalcanticosta/) <br>

 # MY DIGITAL HERITAGE
 🧿Subscribe in my Youtube Channel [LINK](https://www.youtube.com/@SamuelCavalcantiCosta/videos?sub_confirmation=1) <BR>
 🧿Check my produtc in Hotmart [LINK](https://hotmart.com/en/marketplace/products?q=SAMUEL%20CAVALCANTI%20COSTA) <br>